mrFavoslav/KeyDrop-Giveaway-Bot/README.md

 9. Then go to KeyDrop, click on the extension, and you should see the script.
 Activate it and refresh your page with F5.

-10. You also need this extension [NopeCHA Chrome](https://chromewebstore.google.com/detail/nopecha-captcha-solver/dknlfmjaanfblgfdfebhijalfmhmjjjo).
+10. (This should be optional, if you experience issues with captcha try installing this) You also need this extension [NopeCHA Chrome](https://chromewebstore.google.com/detail/nopecha-captcha-solver/dknlfmjaanfblgfdfebhijalfmhmjjjo).
 For other browser search "your browser nopecha extension" eg. "firefox nopecha extension"

 <a id="app"></a>
 ### App